 The M65 was meant to go further west as well, forming a Preston Western Bypass, but never did.
 Everything west of the M6 is effectively a set of sliproads to the A6.

-South-east of Preston, the M65 has an unusual connection to the local road network, in the form of a single-carriageway spur under motorway restrictions that joins the roundabout at the interchange with the M61: it's called the Walton Summit motorway, and it's one of the few places in the UK where you can drive at 70mph on a single-carriageway road.
+South-east of Preston, the M65 has an unusual connection to the local road network, in the form of a single-carriageway spur under motorway restrictions that joins the roundabout at the interchange with the M61: sometimes called the Walton Summit motorway, it's one of the few places in the UK where you can drive at 70mph on a single-carriageway road.
 It even has an overtaking lane on the uphill side so that a slow lorry won't stop you trying.